nilayspshah/sq-hive-api-docs/source/index.html.md

 ## Instrument Update Created Message - Webhook Events
 We have a variety of event types that you can subscribe to.
 For example, one such event is `v1.instrument_update.created`.
 Here is a sample payload for `v1.instrument_update.created`.
-The `payload` shape follows the v2 API structure — `deepDiveData` is no longer at the top level; instead it has been folded into `proFunnel` as `deepdive`, `concernFlag`, and `deepdiveData`.
-See the <a href="https://fundsmapsq.github.io/sq-hive-docs/">v2 documentation</a> for full payload schema details.

 > Here is a sample payload for `v1.instrument_update.created`: